DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_assess-discovery-peer-review.md

 You'll consider whether they've made well-evidenced recommendations and are ready to move on to the next phase.

-A panel can be made up of a user researcher, designer, product or delivery and a technical role.
+A panel can be made up of user research, design, product or delivery and a technical role.
 Together, you'll provide a level of assurance for a team to decide if they need to stop or carry on.

 As part of the panel, there will be a lead assessor, who'll be responsible for chairing the peer review and coordinating the report.